This is the one and only Excellence in Broadcasting Network.

 Back after this.

-Uh John Roberts is too nice.
+Reg Henry in the Pittsburgh Post-Gazette, John Roberts is too nice.

-Uh the liberals all think John Bolton is too mean.
+The liberals all think John Bolton is too mean.

-Who we supposed to get?
+Who are we supposed to get?

-If Bolton's too mean and Roberts is too nice, we've also heard from liberals today.
+If Bolton's too mean and Roberts is too nice.

-We have learned that I, America's anchor man, should apologize for calling a Democrat congressional candidate a staff puke.
+We have learned that I, America's anchorman, should apologize for calling a Democrat congressional candidate a staff puke.

-While at the same time, the same liberals say that the Democrat congressional candidate who is the staff puke should win election for calling the president of the United States of America an SOB chicken hawk, who makes the stupidest remarks of any president he's ever heard and is the most dangerous person in the world.
+While at the same time, the same liberals say that the Democrat congressional candidate, who is the staff puke, should win election for calling the President of the United States Of America an SOB chicken hawk, who makes the stupidest remarks of any president he's ever heard and is the most dangerous person in the world.

-Uh Chuck and Dayton, uh, you're next.
+Uh, Chuck and Dayton, you're next.

-Welcome to the EIB network.
+Welcome to the EIB Network.

 Russ, it is a privilege to talk to you.

-I was cracking up with that uh guy from Columbus complaining and saying that you need to apologize.
+I was cracking up with that guy from Columbus complaining and saying that you need to apologize.

 I couldn't believe it.